gyzcode/inference-tutorials-generic/face_detection_tutorial/step_4/Readme.md

 ```

 2. You now have the executable file to run ./intel64/Release/face_detection_tutorial.
 In order to load the head pose detection model, the "-m_hp" flag needs to be added  followed by the full path to the model.
-First let us see how it works on a single image file:
+First, let us see how it works on a single image file:

 ```bash
 ./intel64/Release/face_detection_tutorial -m $mFDA32 -m_ag $mAG32 -m_hp $mHP32 -i ../../data/face.jpg